-- 1. Park the vehicle in an appropriate location, set parking brake, and place transmission in Park - (if provided) or Neutral, and allow at least 40 minutes for the regeneration. - 2.
+- Park the vehicle in an appropriate location, set parking brake, and place transmission in Park (if provided) or Neutral, and allow at least 40 minutes for the regeneration. - (ij provided) of iventral, and allow at least 40 minutes for the regeneration. - 2.
 Set up a safe exhaust area.
 Confirm that nothing is on or near the exhaust system surfaces. - 3.
 Push the Manual Regeneration Switch to begin a Parked regeneration.
 Note: Engine speed will increase and there may be a noticeable change to the sound of the turbocharger during the regeneration process.
 Once the diesel particulate filter is regenerated, the engine will automatically return to the normal idle speed. - 4.
 Monitor the vehicle and surrounding area during regeneration.
 If any unsafe condition occurs, shut off the engine immediately.
 To stop a parked regeneration, depress the clutch, brake, or throttle pedal. - 5.
 Once regeneration is complete, exhaust gas and exhaust surface temperatures will remain elevated for 3 to 5 minutes.